Users sometimes ask how they can make some posts appear on a page they create.

 What some users actually have in mind when they ask this question is how to arrange their posts into various groups.
 That’s the job of post categories, not pages.
 Just assign appropriate categories to your posts, and add the Categories widget to your sidebar or bottombar: clicking on a category in the widget will bring up the posts filed under that category.

 Other users are quite familiar with the concept of post categories; what they actually have in mind is how to make the top navigation menu (header tabs) link to category pages instead of static pages.

-1. Enterprise, Motion, and Titan have two header menus: pages and categories.
-In Titan, the page menu can be deactivated (Appearance > Theme options).
+1. Enterprise, Motion, and Titan have two default header menus: pages and categories.
+On Titan, the page menu can be deactivated (Appearance > Theme options).

-2. In iNove and Monochrome the header menu can be pages or categories (Appearance > Theme Options).
+2. On iNove and Monochrome the default header menu can be pages or categories (Appearance > Theme Options).

-[*] To create the link to a category page in cases 4 and 5, you must first click that category in your sidebar or bottombar and copy its URL from the address bar of your browser.
+[*] To create the link to a category page in cases 3 and 4, you must first click that category in your Categories widget and copy its URL from the address bar of your browser.

 Lastly, some users ask if they can make their blog front display or exclude one particular category of posts.
 The answer to that is no: your blog front displays your latest posts, regardless of category.
 You can limit their number (Settings > Reading), including no posts at all if you set your front to display a static page, but you cannot pick by category – except if you have the Custom Design upgrade.